-The governing bodies of amateur golf in England, Ireland, Scotland and Wales have now signed the licence for the new World Handicap System (WHS) which will come into operation on November 2, 2020.
+The governing bodies of amateur golf in England, Ireland, Scotland and Wales are licenced to operate the for the new World Handicap System (WHS) which will come into operation on November 2, 2020.

 As members of the Council of National Golf Unions (CONGU), England Golf, the Golfing Union of Ireland, the Irish Ladies Golfing Union, Scottish Golf and Wales Golf have been driving forces in planning for the new system in alliance with The R&A and USGA.

 The current Golf Handicapping System maintained by CONGU will be replaced by WHS which will unify the six different handicapping structures currently in operation throughout the world of golf.